mangeluc/Group-24-final-project/README.md

 ## Log In
 Admin database (pre-inplemented in the code which cannot be changed)
--  user name:- admin
+-  user name: admin
--  password :- 123
+-  password : 123

 User module (register your own user with required information)